Match ends, Kilmarnock 2, Rangers 1.

 Second Half ends, Kilmarnock 2, Rangers 1.

 Attempt blocked.
-Scott Arfield (Rangers) left footed shot from the centre of the box is blocked.
+Greg Stewart (Rangers) left footed shot from outside the box is blocked.
+Assisted by Ryan Jack.

 James Tavernier (Rangers) wins a free kick in the defensive half.